The Electrical Atom

 Due to the coupling ratio, the electrical (not the magnetic) charges unite all proton-electron pairs.

 The electrical particle charges - positive (protons) and negative (electrons) - repel and attract to maintain balance within atoms.
 Contrary to popular belief, proton-neutron partners do not sit together in atomic nuclei, but are forced apart and oriented (within the atom's innermost shell) in a structural pattern that ensures all proton charges are neutralised (protected) by their neutrons (Fig 1).
-This pattern is called a lattice structure, and is replicated in atomic collections as elemental matter in both gaseous and viscous conditions.
+This pattern is called a lattice structure, and is replicated in atomic collections as elemental matter in both gaseous and viscous conditions; it is responsible for Dalton's law.

 The magnetic field generated by each proton-electron pair holds adjacent atoms together as viscous matter, and the electrical charges held by the proton partners push them apart.
 The magnetic field is therefore responsible for the density of elemental matter and the respective inter-atomic forces (Fₑ & Fₘ) define their viscous-gas condition; transition occurs when the repulsive electrical charge and attractive magnetic field forces are equal; g: Fₑ = Fₘ.